sebastienblaisfernandez/webOneBiteAtaTime/basics/data_structure/data_structure.md

 ### Stack

-A stack is a linear data structure that follow the last-In-First-Out(LIFO) principle, meaning that the last element added to the stack is the first one to be removed.
+A stack is a linear data structure in which only the last inserted element can be removed and access.
+That follow the last-In-First-Out(LIFO) principle.

+Stack is great because it is fast, Since it is now, then the last element is to be removed, The look up and insertion happened in a constant time of `O(1)`.

 ![Stack](./img/stack.png)